-The UK has several obligations under Article 3.
-Some are negative (stopping authorities from doing certain things) and some are positive (requiring the State to take certain action).
+There are a number of obligations on the UK in respect of this prohibition, both negative (prohibiting public authorities from doing things) and positive (requiring the State to take certain action).

 Prohibition on torture and inhuman and degrading treatment or punishment

 The most obvious obligation prevents State officials from torturing a person or subjecting them to inhuman or degrading treatment.
 This applies anywhere the UK exercises jurisdiction, which can include places outside the UK, as well as in UK prisons, hospitals, schools etc. Government policies that put a person in a situation where they face inhuman or degrading treatment may also breach Article 3.

 UK courts and tribunals must not admit evidence obtained through torture, even when the torture was not committed by UK authorities.

 Deportation to torture